elsassph/haxe-modular/doc/library-usage.md

 `Require.jsPath`: relative path to JS files (defaults to `./`)

-`Require.cssPath`: relative path to CSS files (defaults to `./`)

 ## Nodejs

 Nodejs is supported, and recognised when `-D nodejs` is set (e.g. when using `-lib hxnodejs`); Modular will then emit code specifically for nodejs.

-Although the Promise API stays, bundle loading happens *synchronous*; that is it completes immediately, while in the browser it will always complete asynchronously.
+Although the Promise API stays, bundle loading happens *synchronously*; that is it completes immediately, while in the browser it will always complete asynchronously.